Frequently asked questions

 Use and type of generator;

-Use of power cables, including location (cables are rarely permitted to cross walkways and must always be matted and taped - battery operated equipment is preferable);
+Use of power cables, including location (cables are rarely permitted to cross walkways and must always be matted and taped - battery operated equipment with no trailing cables is preferable);

 Use of smoke, mist or water for special effects;